How far would you move to find your new college home?

 If you’re a junior in high school, then you might find yourself in the same position I was in two years ago.
 When it came time to choose a college, I had no idea what I wanted in a university or my college experience in general.
 I applied to schools that were all across the board: big, small, private, public, sports, and no sports.

-With all of this confusion running around in my brain, I decided visiting a college counselor would help clear up all these different ideas I had in my head.
-Larry Judd, who my mom jokingly calls “Jesus,” helped me navigate through this complicated and nerve-wracking process of determining my future.
+With all of this confusion, I decided visiting a college counselor to clear up all these different ideas I had in my head.
+Larry Judd helped me navigate through this complicated and nerve-wracking process of determining my future.
 Larry was good at his job because he asked the important questions: what do you want out of your college experience?

-After a few meetings exploring different universities, I had settled on some general criteria to help further my search for my new home.
-I decided I wanted a school that was located in a small, college town, had a good sports program, great school spirit and tradition, and a journalism school.
+After a few meetings exploring different universities, I had settled on some general criteria to help further my search.
+I wanted a school that was located in a small college town, had a good sports program, great school spirit and tradition, and a journalism school.
 Larry presented me with a list of five schools in which I would eventually visit during my winter break of my senior.

 The other schools I visited aren’t necessarily important for this purpose, but what is important is that I chose the University of Kansas (KU).

 I chose KU because the minute I stepped on campus, I felt comfortable.
 The crimson and blue Jayhawk on my visitor’s guide was smiling at me and I was smiling right back.
 I was in love with how compact (and beautiful) the campus was.
 As I looked at all the other students on campus I could see myself there.
-KU’s campus is home to about 25,000 undergrad students and sits on 1,000 acres in the lovely town of Lawrence, Kansas that is home to about 90,000 unique and quirky individuals.
+KU’s campus is home to about 25,000 undergrad students on 1,000 acres in the lovely town of Lawrence, Kansas, home to about 90,000 quirky individuals.

 Now, I’m not going to say that as soon as I set foot on the University of Kansas I knew I was supposed to be there.
-After my visit, I took into consideration the other schools I had looked at and tried to figure out what it was I liked about each school.
-After visiting each school, I would make a pros and cons list.
+I tried to figure out what it was I liked about each school I’d visited, and after visiting each school, I would make a pros and cons list.
 Everything from campus size, the visitor guide, the dorms, and the dining halls; I wanted to evaluate all that each school had to offer so that I could make the best decision for myself.

-I ended up choosing KU in the end because of how the being on campus made feel.
-I felt welcome and I felt like I belonged.
+I ended up choosing KU in the end because of how being on campus made feel.
+That feeling: I belonged.
 And I felt this not only on KU’s campus, but also in Lawrence.
-After my visit of the campus, my mom and I explored downtown and went to the famous, Massachusetts Street, or more popularly known as “Mass Street”.
+After my visit of the campus, we explored downtown and went to the famous Massachusetts Street, known as “Mass Street”.
 Mass Street is home to five blocks of fun food and great shopping.

-As I’ve been a student here at the University of Kanas, Lawrence has become a second home for me.
+As I’ve been a student here at the University of Kansas, Lawrence has become a second home for me.

-Despite being so far away from my family, I have made my own family here at KU with my friends and sorority and couldn’t be happier.
+I have made my own family here at KU with my friends and sorority, despite being so far away from my family.
+I couldn’t be happier.